 “But I knew it was special as soon as I saw it.
 In one of the corners, there was a little figure that was beautifully painted and had no relation at all to the rest of the painting,” he says.

-Using his expertise, he restored Autumn to its former glory – and it is now on public display at Birmingham Museum.
+Using his expertise, he restored Autumn to its former glory – and it was put on public display at Birmingham Museum.

 “It’s what we dream of doing – making a difference,” Gillespie says.

 “It’s hard to believe that it’s the same painting.
 It was nice to be able to restore it back to how it used to look, and to do it well – and not have the painting suffer.”

 However, there are occasions where Gillespie takes the decision to not over clean a painting.

 For instance, he once received a Picasso painting with a coffee drip running down the canvas.

 “There’s a black and white photograph of the painting with Picasso leaning against it… And the drip is there, on the painting, in this black and white photograph!

 “So that has happened within his studio.”

 Gillespie, who has been in the industry for around 40 years, says about half his work now involves contemporary artworks, which present their own challenges.

 “The challenge is that it’s not only paint.
 We're dealing with other materials, like plastic, fat, chocolate, concrete… Anything that an artist wants to use in a conceptual piece will be plonked on to a painting.”